 - Do I drink coffee a couple of times a day … or a couple times a week?
 If you're using up your coffee quickly (which is always best) you may not have the same concerns about air and light affecting the flavor of your beans/grounds.
 So storage becomes easier.
 If you consume it slower you may want to pick up a good quality storage container (more about that later).

 - How do I drink my coffee?
 (Do I like it black, or do I always add milk and sugar)?
-If you always add milk and sugar than it won't be a big deal to you if the fridge or freezer leave your beans/grounds a little less flavorful.
+If you always add milk and sugar when you make coffee at home than it won't be a big deal if the fridge or freezer leave your beans/grounds a little less flavorful.

 Helpful tips: Keep the following in mind when considering how to store your coffee.